 - For each product or service, what is the cost and profit?

-- Who buys each product or service?
+- What is the customer profile for each product or service?

 - Are there any patents or proprietary services?

-- How up to date are your products or services?
+- How up-to-date are your products or services?

 - For each product or service, what changes in sales mix, cost and profit do you project?
 Why?